Anuken/GDXGifRecorder/README.md

 # GdxGifRecorder
-A utility class for libGDX that records a GIF and saves it automatically.
+A simple utility class for libGDX that records a GIF and saves it automatically.

+No documentation yet - coming soon.